Sony, Nintendo halt gaming shipments to Russia

-Sony Group Corp's game division and Nintendo Co Ltd said they have suspended shipments of software and hardware to Russia following the invasion of Ukraine.
+Sony Group's game division and Nintendo said they have suspended shipments of software and hardware to Russia following the invasion of Ukraine.

-Sony Group also announced it made a $2 million donation to the United Nations High Commissioner for Refugees and Save the Children "to support the victims of this tragedy."
+Sony Group also announced it made a US$2 million donation to the United Nations High Commissioner for Refugees and Save the Children "to support the victims of this tragedy".

 The turn-based strategy series has a military theme.